mtreviso/extract-wiki/README.md

 pipenv shell
 ```

-If it is taking too long to install all dependencies, add `--skip-lock` flag for `pipenv install`.
+If it is taking too long to install all dependencies, add `--skip-lock` flag to `pipenv install`.

 ## Steps